 ArticleReach is a consortium of international libraries through which you may request digital copies of journal articles not otherwise available through Hiebert Library.
 To go directly to ArticleReach's request form, click here.
 Complete directions and video can be found at the bottom of this guide.

-(Note: you cannot request books through ArticleReach.
-Requests for books or other media should go to Link+, or if not available there, ILL).
+Please note that you cannot request books through ArticleReach.
+Requests for books or other media should be made through Link+ or inter-library loan.

 Articles are requested using a process similar to what you're familiar with from Inter-library Loan.
 Requests are auto-filled from bibliographic records and submitted.
 Any requests that ArticleReach cannot supply are redirected to the Inter-library Loan system and will be requested there.

-To request items that the Hiebert Library doesn't have full-text access to, you'll need to make sure the option to look beyond the library’s collection, on the top left of your results (pictured below).
+To request items, you'll need to make sure the option to look beyond the library’s collection, on the top left of your results (pictured below).
 When you come upon an item that is not immediately available,you can select the title that will take you to more information.
 There, you will see an option to request via ArticleReach.
-Before you click "Request through ArticleReach", please make sure you've looked everywhere for the resource, as described in our library guide ArticleReach and Inter-library loans: things to consider before you request.
-Once you've ascertained that you cannot get this article any other way, click on the "Request through ArticleReach" link.
+Before you click "Request through ArticleReach," please make sure you've looked everywhere for the resource, as described in our library guide ArticleReach and Inter-library loans: things to consider before you request.
+Once you've determined that you cannot get this article any other way, click on the "Request through ArticleReach" link.
 Keep this page open, as it will be helpful for you as you submit your request.